Vizzuality/marxan-cloud/docs/features/scenario-features/linking-features-to-scenarios/high-level-design.md

 ## Aims and assumptions

-The refactor described in this document is limited to the following aims, and relies on the following assumptions:
+The refactor described in this document is limited to the following aims:

-- provide stable `id`s that can be reliably referenced within each of an arbitrary number of copies of a project and its scenarios, whether in the same MarxanCloud instance or across different instances.
+- provide stable, numeric `id`s that can be reliably referenced within each of an arbitrary number of copies of a project and its scenarios, whether in the same MarxanCloud instance or across different instances.

 - allow to reliably link features to scenarios across cloning operations, both for platform-wide and for user-uploaded features.

+Additionally, the refactor relies on the following assumptions:

 - projects and their scenarios are locked for edits during the entire duration of an export (i.e. since the export process has started and until it